sourmash-bio/sourmash/doc/command-line.md

 ### Loading signatures and databases

 sourmash uses several different command-line styles.
+Most sourmash commands can load sketches from any standard collection; we primarily recommend using zipfiles (but read on!)

 Briefly,